qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Access feed

-A Relying Party uses this [Feeds Endpoint]-call to access a single feed, see [Access feed request].
+A client uses this [Feeds Endpoint]-call to access a single feed, see [Access feed request].
 The body may include operation request parameters encoded as a base-64 encoded byte array.

 ### Access feeds

-A Relying Party can use this [Feeds Endpoint]-call to access one or more feeds, see [Access feeds request].
+A client uses this [Feeds Endpoint]-call to access one or more feeds, see [Access feeds request].

 ### List feeds